 Common places where automation can help streamline deal flow management:

-- Data enrichment: Reduce the back and forth that can come with deal research by automatically pulling deal-relevant data and contact information into one centralized database.
+Data enrichment: Reduce the back and forth that can come with deal research by automatically pulling deal-relevant data and contact information into one centralized database.
 Data enrichment tools can help you source higher-quality deals by delivering hard-to-find data points based on existing datasets.

-- Activity capture: Take the manual data entry out of record creation, and save your deal team over 200 hours a year, by automatically creating and updating contacts right from your team’s email and browser.
+Activity capture: Take the manual data entry out of record creation, and save your deal team over 200 hours a year, by automatically creating and updating contacts right from your team's email and browser.

-- Tech stack integrations: Instead of spending valuable time toggling between apps and different software, find a deal sourcing platform that ties together all the tools in your tech stack.
+Tech stack integrations: Instead of spending valuable time toggling between apps and different software, find a deal sourcing platform that ties together all the tools in your tech stack.
 For example, automatically send deal notifications to Slack to keep your team on top of new deals in the pipeline.

-8. Measure and analyze deal performance and results
+Measure and analyze deal sourcing performance

 Firms are increasingly taking advantage of data analytics in the deal sourcing process.
 This allows investors to make decisions based on concrete, quantifiable data.
 It also makes it easier to narrow down the trends and strategies that are most likely to generate lucrative closed-won deals.